 Mineral-Filled | Improves rigidity and thermal stability.
 Commonly used in electrical housings and structural parts. |

-Flame-Retardant | Provides safety in electrical and electronic applications, used in connectors and switches |
+Flame-Retardant | Provides safety in electrical and electronic applications, used in connectors and switches. |

 Carbon Fiber Reinforced | Offers excellent strength-to-weight ratio and electrical conductivity.
 Used in aerospace, automotive, and high-performance sports equipment. |